Payne-in-Bahrain/u2_lesson_intro_to_full_stack/README.md

 - The Body is the actual content inside the package (the gift, book, or whatever you ordered).
 - The Content-Type header is the label on the package that tells you what's inside, so you know how to open and use it.

+### The Status Code of the Response

+The [status code](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) in the first line of the response message informs us how the request/response went.

+It is always a three-digit number that falls within the following ranges/categories:

+- 1xx Informational
+- 2xx Success
+- 3xx Redirection
+- 4xx Client Error
+- 5xx Server Error

+Most HTTP responses will have a status code of `200`, which means **OK**.
+You also might be familiar with the status code of `404` - **Not Found**.

 ## 8. The Two Key Components of an HTTP Request